 Dad: Um...
 Well, you see... erm...
 I'm building this new machine in the basement and the TV had some really useful part...Alice: Dad, If you finish that sentence I will be forced to make myself an orphan...

-- Early in the prequel "Start of Darkness" (to The Order of the Stick), Xykon decides to leave home and turns his parents into zombies on the way out.
-He had previously done the same to his grandmother.
+- Early in the prequel "Start of Darkness" (to The Order of the Stick), a young Xykon decides to leave home and turns his parents into zombies on the way out.
+More specifically, he kills them with his (zombie) grandmother.
+Xykon is not a nice person.

 - Keith Keiser of TwoKinds killed his drunken father in self-defense after said father had killed his own wife.
 On top of it, he was accused of both murders and banished.
 It turns out that his father was actually innocent; the Intelligence General murdered Keith's mother when he found out she was from the other Bastin nation, the one without the compulsion to follow any order.